Home Majors Environmental Technology

-Environmental Technology Degree
+Environmental Technology

 Students study heating, ventilation, air conditioning, refrigeration systems, and environmental monitoring equipment used to maintain safe and comfortable indoor environments.
 Graduates typically pursue careers as HVAC technicians, environmental systems specialists, energy auditors, and building automation technicians.
 Growing emphasis on energy efficiency and indoor air quality drives strong demand for these technical skills.

-What Environmental Technology Graduates Do
+What Environmental Technology graduates do

 Get ready for a career that’s hands-on and essential, managing the systems that make modern life possible.
 You’ll likely start as a technician, putting your skills to immediate use.
 Many graduates become HVACR mechanics, spending their days in homes and businesses troubleshooting complex climate control systems—diagnosing a faulty compressor one day and installing a new furnace the next.
 Others work as water treatment plant operators, monitoring control panels and inspecting the vast network of pumps and filters that deliver safe drinking water to communities.